photon1503/az-native/demos/04-azure-container-apps/01-basics/readme.md

 Task 1: Create a container app environment and deploy two apps

-- Execute [create-container-base.azcli](create-container-base.azcli) to create the base ressources of the app.
+- Execute [create-aca-env.azcli](create-aca-env.azcli) to create the base ressources of the app.
 It creates the following resources:

     - resource group
     - container registry
     - log analytics workspace
     - container app environment

-- Navigate to the [app](/app/) folder and execute [create-images.azcli](/app/create-images.azcli) to create the container images.

-    >Note: To save time you might just initialize all variables and build only the images you need.

 - Excute [deploy-apps.azcli](deploy-apps.azcli) to deploy the apps to the container app environment.